hon4/vb.net-BEncode-BDecode/README.md

-# BEncode function for Visual Basic
+# BEncode and BDecode function for Visual Basic

 ## General Notes
 - Dictionaries must be always `Dictionary(Of String, Object)`